Fees and key information

 ● Those studying on a Student Visa will only be able to complete a work placement if it meets UKVI monitoring requirements including: approval of the placement dates and hours by the Placement Officer prior to starting the placement, submission of weekly timesheets for the hours undertaken, signed by their line manager/supervisor and continued engagement with the Placement Officer as well as the International Student Support and Compliance Team.

-As a construction management graduate, your technical skills, business knowledge and communication skills will be highly valued by employers, in a range of sectors.
+As a construction management graduate, your technical skills, business knowledge and communication skills will be highly valued by employers in a range of sectors.

 The private and public sector are major sources of employment.
 Both central and local government bodies offer graduate employment opportunities in this area.

-Typical employers includes:
+Typical employers include:

 • Major UK and international construction companies and consultancies